anu-bdsi/workshop-experimental-design/README.md

-# BDSI Workshop: Introduction ot R
+# BDSI Workshop: Design and Analysis of Experiments

 Open the index.html in a web browser.